How to Become an Author and Build a Successful Career

 Most—if not all—of the books you see in a bookstore are traditionally published.
 For this reason, a lot of people assume self-publishing doesn't belong on a guide for how to become a successful author.

 But in fact, there are six-figure self-published authors.
 There are also seven-figure self-published authors.
-There are self-published authors who left traditional publishing because they saw greater potential for success by doing it all themselves.
+There are even self-published authors who left traditional publishing because they saw greater potential for success by doing it all themselves.

 Of course, that doesn't mean self-publishing is a guaranteed path to success.
 You have to choose the option that's right for you.
 Self-publishing allows you to make much higher royalties, but it also comes with unique challenges.